dkd/paymill-ruby/README.md

     Paymill.api_base    = "0.0.0.0"
     Paymill.api_port    = 3000

-### Development Mode

-This gem also has a development mode in which HTTP requests are made, instead of HTTPS, you can turn in on like this:

-    Paymill.development = true # false by default

 ### Logging

 Out of the box paymill-ruby will log all requests and responses to `STDOUT`, you